natysls/PodcastrNext/README.md

 # PodcastrNext
-This is a NodeJS application with React and Next
+This is a NodeJS application with React and Next, and consists of a podcast platform, I got a database to compose the content.

 ## What is inside?